Reopening Safety Plan 2020-2021

 Cascadilla School is committed to providing the best education for all its students.
 To ensure a safe learning environment for students, faculty, and staff, Cascadilla School will follow all the guidance, protocols, and procedures set in place by NYSED, Local and State DOH, and the CDC.
 We promise to keep our community well informed, educated, and participating in the fight against the spread of COVID-19.

-Below are the major areas of concern for reopening.
+Below are the significant areas of concern for reopening.
 Each section addresses the school’s commitment to maintaining proper health standards while providing in-person quality education.

-Cascadilla School has always and will continue to maintain excellent communication with and between students, families, faculty, and staff.
-Given our small size we can contact individuals personally as well as through the following means:
+Cascadilla School always has and will maintain excellent communication with and between students, families, faculty, and staff.
+Given our small size, we can contact individuals personally as well as through the following means:

 - Phone (including phone trees for both faculty and students)

 - Zoom meetings

 Families and students will be receiving information about reopening via email and posted to our website.
 Reminders to read this information will be sent to students and families via text messaging (WeChat) and Facebook with links to the website.